Best Museums in Palm Springs and Coachella Valley

 Cabot's Pueblo Museum

 67616 E Desert View Avenue, Desert Hot Springs

 Step back in time at this eccentric Hopi-style Pueblo home turned into a museum.
-Adventurer, artist, writer and homesteader Cabot Yerxa built the sprawling 35-room Pueblo by hand from materials he collected and reassembled from abandoned homesteads, old telephone poles, buck board wagon parts and other materials found in the desert.
+Adventurer, artist, writer, and homesteader Cabot Yerxa built the sprawling 35-room Pueblo by hand from materials he collected and reassembled from abandoned homesteads, old telephone poles, buckboard wagon parts, and other materials found in the desert.
 Now the Pueblo’s rooms are filled with a treasure trove of Native American art and artifacts, plus memorabilia from early desert homesteader life.
 Download the audio app and take a self-guided tour inside the Pueblo, and make sure to take time to explore the extensive grounds.
-Cabot’s is about a 25-minute drive north from Descanso and reservations are recommended.
-Definitely a fascinating place to spend a couple of hours.
-Regular hours Tuesday-Sunday, 9am-4pm; summer hours Tuesday-Saturday, 9am-1pm.
+Cabot’s is about a 25-minute drive north of Descanso and reservations are recommended.
+Definitely, a fascinating place to spend a couple of hours.
+Regular hours Tuesday-Sunday, 9 AM-4 PM; summer hours Tuesday-Saturday, 9 AM-1 PM.